 It's not recommended to have all participants unmuted if you have a large group.

-5. Or you can use the following step, select the Three Dots (which indicates more options).
+5. You can use the following step to select the Three Dots (which indicates more options).

-7. Selecting the Three Dots also has further settings which include the following:
+7. Selecting the Three Dots also has other settings, which include the following:

 - Ask All to Unmute: Asks all Participants to unmute their mics. - Not Recommended

 - Mute Participants on Entry: Mutes all mics on entry. - Recommended